 IN THIS SECTION:

 The restoration of Christian worship in Seville took place in 1248, the year in which the saintly King Ferdinand III took the city of Seville.
-By Bull of Innocent IV of June 24, 1251, Don Felipe, son of Fernando III, was named as the elect of Seville and indulgences were granted to all those who were present at the dedication of the Cathedral, celebrated on March 11, 1252, and the Chapter was endowed economically for the first time by Fernando III on March 20, 1252, according to the privilege recorded in the Chapter Archives.
+By Bull of Innocent IV on June 24, 1251, Don Felipe, son of Ferdinand III, was named as the elect of Seville and indulgences were granted to all those who were present at the dedication of the Cathedral, celebrated on March 11, 1252.
+The Chapter was endowed economically for the first time by Ferdinand III on March 20, 1252, according to the privilege recorded in the Chapter Archives.

 The first endowment of Ferdinand III for the Cathedral of Seville, whose original document is kept in the Archive, laid the foundations of the patrimony of the chapter clergy, which was endowed with the tithe of the almojarifazgo of the city of Seville and its entire archbishopric, It granted the town of Cantillana and different rents located in Chillón, Solúcar and Tejada as well as the parias that the king of Granada had to pay for its vassalage, granting it the same privileges and exemptions that the Cathedral of Toledo had.